birds-canopy/canapy/README_extended.md

 Below these stats, you can select a class and listen/view statistics for each individual sample of the class.
 If they are wrongly labeled, you can correct the label.
 Click on the "save all" button to save the label correction.

-After editing your dataset, you can export it with the *export* button, or go back to the home page.
-Label changes will be kept in memory for the training pipeline.
+After editing your dataset, you can export corrected annotations using the *Export Annotations* button at the top of the page.
+Label changes are also kept in memory for the training pipeline.

-#### Section 3: Trim silences
-This section allows you to balance the proportion of silence segments in your dataset relative to labeled vocalizations.

-Use the **target silence ratio** slider to set the desired fraction of silence in the dataset (e.g. 0.2 means 20% silence).
-Canapy will then apply a **center-crop algorithm**: silence segments that exceed the target ratio are trimmed symmetrically from their center, keeping just enough silence to meet the target.

-The trimmed audio and annotations are saved to `output/audio_trimmed/` and `output/annots_trimmed/` respectively.
-You can use the trimmed dataset directly for training by reloading it from those directories.

-### Pipeline 2: Train models
-In this pipeline, you can train models using annotated files, to then use them to automatically annotate unlabeled data.

-**/!\ The dataset used for training should be similar to the one you want to automatically annotate.**

-*Example: I have a large dataset of one bird annotation.
-I manually annotated a small part of it.
-I use the annotated part to train models.
-I then use the trained models to automatically annotate the unlabeled dataset.*

-#### 1st page: Preprocessing
-This page is the same as the **Edit dataset** page.
-Once you have preprocessed the dataset, or if you don't want to preprocess it, you can click on the *next step* button to go to the next step.
+Once you have preprocessed the dataset, or if you don't want to preprocess it, navigate to the **Train** page in the sidebar.

-#### 2nd page: Train
+#### Step 2: Train
 Click on the *Start Training* button to start training models.
 Two models are built during the training phase.
 They both are based on an Echo State Network (ESN), a kind of artificial neural network, and have the same parameters.
 They are, however, trained on two different tasks: